 The project truly is a World First as the team have examined all the components of the vehicle and attempted to introduce a green and sustainable element into each aspect of the car.
 Components made from plants form the mainstay of the car’s make up, including a race spec steering wheel derived from carrots and other root vegetables, a flax fibre and soybean oil foam racing seat, a woven flax fibre bib, plant oil based lubricants and a bio diesel engine configured to run on fuel derived from waste chocolate and vegetable oil.
 It also incorporates a radiator coated in a ground-breaking emission destroying catalyst.
 As original equipment manufacturers focus on decreasing engine emissions, to meet future CO2 legislation, the WorldFirst project proves that if you are going to wholeheartedly embrace the ‘green is great’ ethos and do more than merely posture, you have to broaden your vision.

 This must encompass a strategy that stretches throughout the chain from the raw materials to the final disposal of the car.
 The project clearly demonstrates that automotive environmentalism can and should be about the whole package.
-Project Manager, James Meredith a researcher in WMG at the University of Warwick, said “It’s been very exciting working on the project and important for our team to develop a working example of a truly ‘Green’ motor racing car.
+Project Manager, James Meredith a researcher in WMG at the University of Warwick, said “It’s been very exciting to work on the project and important for our team to develop a working example of a truly ‘Green’ motor racing car.
 The WorldFirst project expels the myth that performance needs to be compromised when developing the sustainable motor vehicles of the future.”
+More information here.

 The WorldFirst car proves that the practical application of sustainable and renewable materials can spearhead the innovation needed in the “championing of green technology” by motor sport, as recently called for by Sir Richard Branson who showed interest in sponsoring the Honda F1 team.